0x4447-office/0x4447_webpage_documentation/docs/products/openvpn-server.md

 The main frame of reference to be aware off, is that you'll use your computer as a proxy for the following operations.

-## Create the main certificate first
+# Create the main certificate first

 Create the main certificate by running this command, when prompted answer all the questions.

 `sudo bash /opt/0x4447/openvpn/ov_generate_server_certs.sh`

+# User Management

 ## How to create a OpenVPN user